AmandaHernow/Thorlabs-Gothenburg-IT-Scripts/README.md

 ```

 Follow the instructions to retrieve user photos by entering their email addresses.
 Fetch several photos by separating the email addresses with a comma.
-## OBS!
-You must PIM: Exchange Administrator in Azure to fetch user photos.

 Running Cache_CookieClearer.ps1
 Ensure you have administrative rights.
 Navigate to the script's directory and execute: